omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 Scripto is made up of projects.
 Every transcription, translation, or description effort you create can, and should, have its own project.

 ## Create a Project
-To create a new Scripto project, go to the Scripto dashboard (the Scripto tab in the left-hand navigation) and use the dropdown menu in the upper right corner to select "add new project"
+To create a new Scripto project, go to the Scripto dashboard (the Scripto tab in the left-hand navigation) and use the "Actions" dropdown menu in the upper right corner to select "add new project"

 ![Action dropdown open with a red arrow pointing to the Add New Project option](../modulesfiles/scripto-projectAdd.png)